viktor-nikolov/viktorn-files-for-articles/AD7476_breakout_board/README.md

 I created a simple breakout board with two [AD7476](https://www.analog.com/en/products/ad7476.html) ADCs and a voltage reference.
 However, there is no low-pass filter or buffer op-amp.
 I made the board pin compatible with the Digilent [Pmod AD1](https://digilent.com/reference/pmod/pmodad1/start).

 This is a special-purpose board not meant to replace Pmod AD1.
 The analog inputs to the ADCs are "naked" without any protection, anti-aliasing low-pass filter, or buffer op-amp.
-I needed to test the AD7476 with a test board that already has a buffer and a filter.
+I needed to test the AD7476 with a development board that already has a buffer and a filter.

 The [schematics](https://github.com/viktor-nikolov/viktorn-files-for-articles/blob/main/AD7476_breakout_board/AD7476_breakout_schema_Rev1.1.pdf) is very simple.
 I just copied it from the AD7476's data sheet and used the 3V voltage reference [REF1930](https://www.ti.com/product/REF1930) recommended there.